NotAKidoS/NAK_CVR_Mods/TrackedPointFix/README.md

-# SmoothRay
+# TrackedPointFix (Depricated)

-Smoothes your controller while using the Quick and Main menus to make it easier to navigate.
+lazy af fix for a small issue

+Your Left/Right hand controllers will now track faster and while in the Steam overlay.

+This approach to fixing the issue is made lazy to support DesktopVRSwitch.

+(also because im lazy)

 ---